Illuminations CDE Programs

 The General Illuminations Program provides at-your-desk continuing education for telecommunicators and other public safety communications professionals.
 The program is offered as an annual subscription-based service.

 Each month, Illuminations instructors present timely, relevant topics that can be accessed online, anytime during the month, from any computer with Internet access.
 Topic selections change each year.
-APCO also offers EMD Illuminations, CTO Illuminations and Instructor Illuminations, each of which features a different series of topics.
+APCO also offers EMD Illuminations and CTO Illuminations, each of which features a different series of topics.

 Each month-long course allows participants to earn one CDE, for a total of 12 CDEs per subscription year.
 Participants must submit copies of Illuminations certificates of completion to the Institute to receive CDEs.